josehu07/josehu07.github.io/_posts/2021-01-02-linux-kernel-build-debug.md

 ## System Requirements & Preparations

-This workflow has been tested on x86_64 arch, Ubuntu 18.04/20.04 LTS, with Linux kernel versions 4.1 - 5.10.
+This workflow has been tested on x86_64 arch, Ubuntu 18.04/20.04 LTS, with Linux kernel versions 4.1 - 5.15.

-First, install the required dependencies:
+First, install the required dependencies (common things shipped with Ubuntu are not listed here):

 ```bash
 sudo apt update